 When To See A Doctor?

-You must contact the doctor if you notice any worsening of the existing symptoms or new symptoms such as:
+If your child has any type of muscular dystrophy, always be in touch with your doctor.
+But you must contact the doctor if you notice any worsening of the existing symptoms or new symptoms such as:

 - Signs of respiratory infection